hizneway/atat/README.md

     poetry run python -m pytest
 **Integration tests with the Hybrid Interface**

 Integration tests that use the hybrid cloud provider are skipped by default and should be run on their own, as some of the required hybrid configuration values may cause certain non-hybrid tests to fail.
-As a result, it's recommended that you do not `EXPORT` these hybrid config values into your shell environmental, but instead load them only for that command with something like the following:
+As a result, it's recommended that you do not `EXPORT` these hybrid config values into your shell environment, but instead load them only for that command with something like the following:

 ```
 env $(cat .env.hybrid | xargs) poetry run pytest --no-cov --hybrid tests/domain/cloud/test_hybrid_csp.py